 Photo: Courtesy of Graham Denholm/Getty Images.

 This song is Same Love, which was written in order to support gay marriage.
-The chorus is sung by Mary Lambert, who was raised in a Christian home, sometimes feeling guilt because of her homosexuality.
+The chorus is sung by Mary Lambert, who was raised in a Christian home, sometimes feeling guilty because of her homosexuality.
 Same Love was luckily a huge success, and it never fails to give goosebumps!

 #10.
 God Save The Queen, Sex Pistols